1.

 A:

-a) Use HotSync's Install software tools to install the pdb file
+a) Use HotSync's Install software tools to install the pdb file into your palm.

 b) Do a hotsync.